 Once the feta has been whipped to a nice creamy texture, spread it on to a plate.

 Tip!
 I like to create swirls while I plate the feta, these swirls will hold the seasonings beautifully.

-Season the plated feta with a pinch of red pepper chili flakes, add more than a pinch if you like heat.
+Season the plated feta with a pinch or two of red pepper chili flakes, add more than a pinch if you like heat.
 Zest a lemon all over the feta and season with freshly cracked pepper.

 Tip!
 I use multicolored peppercorns in my pepper mill, they add all sorts of different pepper flavors and beautiful specks of color too!

-Drizzle a few tablespoons of good extra virgin olive oil to the feta mixture.
+Drizzle a few tablespoons of good quality extra virgin olive oil to the feta mixture.
 The oil will help give the feta body and the contrast of colors is beautiful too!

 I use two different extra virgin olive oils:

 One is just for cooking and it’s my everyday go-to oil.
 I usually buy it in super large containers.